nyzss/minishell/README.md

 - ~~[Token] intput "/" or "/////" or "/.." or "/." the error message should be "Is a directory" and exit code should be 126.
 Now is "command not found" with exit code 127.~~
 - ~~[expansion] env expansion is separated by spaces. so `export TEST2='"so is this the first arg" wow third arg'` becomes: `["so] [is] [this] [the] [first] [arg"] [wow] [third] [arg]` ||| splits arguments by bash's current IFS (to see them `printf '%q\n' "$IFS"` so most likely -> [ \t\n])~~ -> deciced to not handle it
 - ~~[parsing] intput "\" is not handled. (ex. echo \n yo should output "n yo", but now is "\n yo")~~ -> not required by subject
+- ~~[Token] intput "&", "&&" should give exit code of 2, but now is 127. "&" should also be considered as meta character~~ -> not required by subject / not handled knowingly

 ### old finished issues
 - ~~[MAJOR] norme~~